timescale/docs/promscale/promscale-benefits.md

 scraped metrics from targets to the Prometheus local storage.
 Metrics are then written to Promscale using the Prometheus `remote-write` endpoint.
-This means that all of your metrics are ingested into TimescaleDB in parallel using Promscale, making any Prometheus disk failure leasier to manage.
+This means that all of your metrics are ingested into TimescaleDB in parallel using Promscale, making any Prometheus disk failure easier to manage.

 TimescaleDB can also store other types of data, such as metrics from other systems, time-series data, relational data, or metadata.
 This allows you to